 Prioritize your tasks based on their importance

-Instead of looking at all of the things that need doing as equal in importance, look at what needs doing first—those are the ones where time matters most—and then move down from there until everything gets done!
-This way, we’ll see results faster than if we keep putting things off because “there’s always tomorrow”.
+Instead of looking at all the things that need doing as equal in importance, look at what needs doing first—those are the ones where time matters most—and then move down until everything gets done!
+This way, we’ll see results faster than if we keep putting things off because “there’s always tomorrow.”

-Most of us have trouble saying no because we think it makes us look bad or selfish, but sometimes saying no will make us look better because other people will realize how hard working we are by seeing how much work gets done without feeling overwhelmed!
+Most of us have trouble saying no because we think it makes us look evil or selfish, but sometimes, saying no will make us look better because other people will realize how hard-working we are by seeing how much work gets done without feeling overwhelmed!
 Take advantage of this fact!
-It doesn’t matter what they think of us; what matters is whether they feel confident enough about themselves after working with us professionally (or even just casually) over long periods–like months/years–that their lives aren’t negatively impacted by their interactions with others.”
+It doesn’t matter what they think of us; what matters is whether they feel confident enough about themselves after working with us professionally (or even just casually) over long periods–like months/years–that their interactions with others don’t negatively impact their lives.”

 Need an assistant but can’t afford one right now?

 If you need help with social media but can’t afford to hire a full-time assistant right now, consider hiring a virtual assistant instead.
 You will gain great people with the needed skills to complete the tasks, but not at the rate an on-site employee would have cost you.
 Here, a virtual assistant can create a social media calendar matching your needs and marketing campaigns.
 Also, they could schedule the different posts and even make the graphic content that needs to go with each post.